Malibu Living Shoreline Project

 Goal 1 – Increase the resiliency of the shoreline through the restoration of sandy beach and foredune habitat

-This project aims to restore 3-acres of sandy beach and dune habitat into a healthy living shoreline that will provide multiple ecosystem benefits, like habitat for shorebirds and native flowering plants, and shoreline stabilization to protect the beach we love so much!
+This project will restore a healthy living shoreline that will provide multiple ecosystem benefits, like habitat for shorebirds and native flowering plants, and shoreline stabilization to protect the beach we love so much!

-Goal 2 – Implement “soft-scape” protection measures against sea level rise and coastal storms
+Goal 2 – Implement nature-based protection measures against sea level rise and coastal storms

-Seeded and specialized foredune vegetation will grow and begin trapping sand transported by the wind and pushed onshore by waves.
-As vegetation begins to grow, so will the dunes!
+Specialized plants will grow and begin trapping sand transported by the wind and pushed onshore by waves.
+As vegetation begins to grow, so will the dunes.
 Dunes can provide a natural defense against sea level rise and coastal storms.